-- The family's ability to contribute as determined by the federal formula

-- The overall cost of attending NewSchool

-- Merit (for nonfederal awards)

-- Other eligibility criteria including credit load (The dollar amount of the student's financial aid is affected by the number of credit hours the student takes each quarter and will be adjusted after the add/drop period each quarter.)
+- The family's ability to contribute as determined by the federal formula - The overall cost of attending NewSchool - Merit (for nonfederal awards) - Other eligibility criteria including credit load (The dollar amount of the student's financial aid is affected by the number of credit hours the student takes each quarter and will be adjusted after the add/drop period each quarter.)

-- Program-specific requirements
+Program-specific requirements

-The cost of attendance includes tuition fees, room, board, books, supplies, and miscellaneous expenses and is based in part on the College Board expense budgets and survey
+The cost of attendance includes tuition fees, room, board, books, supplies, and miscellaneous expenses and is based in part on the College Board expense budgets and survey information.

-- \$5,706/quarter room and board budget for students living off-campus - \$1,214/quarter room and board budget for students living with their parents - \$1,392/quarter estimated transportation expenses - \$2,373/quarter estimated miscellaneous expenses, such as clothing, entertainment, and personal items - \$1,100/quarter estimated for books and supplies
+- \$6,044/quarter room and board budget for students living off-campus - \$1,165/quarter room and board budget for students living with their parents - \$1,392/quarter estimated transportation expenses, depending on if the student is living with parents - \$2,373/quarter estimated miscellaneous expenses, such as clothing, entertainment, and personal items, depending on if the student is living with parents - \$1,100/quarter estimated for books and supplies

-The definition of an academic year for degree programs is 36 guarter credits and 30 weeks.
+The definition of an academic year for degree programs is 36 quarter credits and 30 weeks.
 Financial aid is awarded on a rolling basis as FAFSAs are received.
 When all necessary documents have been received, the financial aid advisor will prepare an award letter using the most beneficial package of available funds for which the student is eligible.
 The award letter detailing specific awards and amounts for each term in the academic year is sent to the student and is available online through the NewSchool student portal with enclosures of additional forms and information pertinent to the awards.

-- The student must review the offer and either accept or decline the award(s) through the student portal. - Student loans and most other aid will not be certified until the borrower formally accepts the awards. - Aid will not be processed until all required documents are completed and returned.
+- The student must review the offer and either accept or decline the award(s). - Student loans and most other aid will not be certified until the borrower formally accepts the awards. - Aid will not be processed until all required documents are completed and returned.
 The Master Promissory Note (MPN) must be signed electronically or signed and returned to the Financial Aid Office.